Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes: Setup and Notation

 If treatment effects are heterogeneous with respect to cluster size and cluster sizes are themselves heterogeneous, then $\theta_1$ and $\theta_2$ are indeed distinct parameters.
 We illustrate this in the context of Example \ref{ex:numerical}.

 \begin{myexacont} Recall the setting of Example \ref{ex:numerical}.
 The equally-weighted cluster-level average treatment effect simply equals

-The parameter $\theta_1$ captures an average treatment effect where the clusters are the units of interest since both treatment effects $1$ and $-2$ receive the same weight (both types of schools are equally likely).
+The parameter $\theta_1$ captures an average treatment effect where the clusters are the units of interest since both treatment effects $1$ and $-2$ receive the same weight (both types of clinics are equally likely).
 The size-weighted cluster-level average treatment effect, in turn, equals

-The parameter $\theta_2$ captures an average treatment effect where the individuals are the units of interest since both treatment effects, $1$ and $-2$, are weighted by the proportion of the students in the state that attend each type of school. \end{myexacont}
+The parameter $\theta_2$ captures an average treatment effect where the individuals are the units of interest since both treatment effects, $1$ and $-2$, are weighted by the proportion of the patients in the state that attend each type of clinic. \end{myexacont}